m3tac1ph4r/Notes/DSA_imp/Graphs/Algorithms/Kruskal_disjoint_set_unionbyrank_path_compression.md

 The strategy to implement the Kruskal algorithm using Union-Find is given below:

-- Construct a structure to keep track of the source and destination nodes, as well as their weight.
+- Construct a linear structure to keep track of the source and destination nodes, as well as their weight.
 - Sort all the edges of a graph according to their edge-weight values. (in ascending order)
 - Create two distinct vectors to maintain parent of node and corresponding ranks for every node.
 - Primarily, initialize all rank values to 0 and parent values to i (representing each node as its own parent itself).